PREFACE

 TRANSITIONING FROM PRODUCER TO SALES ENGINEER

-I relocated to New York City to join Silvercup Studios, a renowned film and television production facility in Long Island City.
-Working as a Grip in the massive studio that once housed the Silvercup bakery, I learned a lot about lighting for film and art direction.
-Driven by a desire to monetize my technical expertise and production knowledge, I aggressively pursued a more stable, financially rewarding career in Tech Sales, subsequently joining the Broadcast Store (BCS), a specialized reseller of broadcast gear and a broadcast systems integrator.
+After living and working in Washington D.C. for nearly 10 years, Finkel relocated to New York City to join Silvercup Studios, a film and television production facility in Long Island City.
+Working as a Grip, he developed an expertise in film lighting and an appreciation for set design and art direction.
+However, the long days, unpredictable hours, and low wages at Silvercup led him to reevaluate his career.
+Driven by a desire to monetize his technical expertise and production knowledge, Finkel elected to pursue a more stable, financially rewarding career in Tech Sales, subsequently joining the Broadcast Store (BCS), a specialized reseller of broadcast production gear and a leading video engineering designer and systems integrator.

-Recognizing that the future of post-production would be computer-based, I transitioned to New Media, a Hollywood-based reseller specializing exclusively in digital editing and graphics solutions.
-There, I established a strong reputation as an authority in Avid, 3D graphics, Adobe Photoshop, Adobe After Effects, network RAID storage systems, and hardware-based color correction.
-I cultivated a distinguished clientele that included CBS, Universal Pictures, Fox, and numerous leading independent production companies.
+Recognizing that the future of post-production would be computer-based, Finkel moved a few short miles away from Glendale to Hollywood.
+New Media was an innovative company, a Hollywood-based reseller that recognized the coming desktop digital revolution long before others, focusing exclusively on selling, educating, and servicing digital editing and graphics solutions.
+There, Finkel established a reputation as an authority in Avid systems, 3D graphics software, Adobe Photoshop, Adobe After Effects, network RAID storage systems, and digital color correction.
+He also cultivated a distinguished clientele that included CBS, Universal Pictures, Fox, and numerous leading independent production companies.
+Under Finkel’s leadership, the sales team consistently exceeded expectations, with annual revenue surpassing $20 million.

-Under my leadership, the sales team consistently exceeded expectations, with annual revenue surpassing $ 20 million.
-New Media earned recognition as the top Avid Reseller in California.
-Our expertise and formula for closing new business garnered the attention of Moviola, one of Hollywood’s oldest and most respected film, video, and lighting solutions providers.
-I was recruited to lead their newly formed Avid Premiere sales division.
+Finkel’s formula for closing new business garnered the attention of Moviola owners Joe and Randy Pasacal, one of Hollywood’s oldest and most respected film, video, and lighting solutions providers.
+He was recruited to lead their newly awarded Avid Premiere sales franchise.
 Within months, Moviola emerged as the nation’s leading Avid Reseller.
-I was personally responsible for over eight million dollars in sales during my first year.
-I was doing well and able to buy my first house in the San Fernando Valley.
-A year later, I moved to Las Vegas.
+Once again, Finkel got the job done, personally contributing 8 million dollars in sales in his first year and leading his team to unprecedented success.
+A year later, Finkel moved to Las Vegas to take on his next and greatest challenge.

 MANAGER